ButterscotchV/butterscotchv.github.io/src/vr/slimevr-skeleton-example.md

 _Note: The illustrated skeleton does not accurately represent the skeleton used for SlimeVR, it is an artistic approximation._

 <div class="pswp-gallery is-flex is-gap-1">
-{{ ps.image(url='/img/vr/slime-skeleton-1.png', width='327', height='544', thumb_width='300', alt='An image of a SlimeVR skeleton with SlimeVR trackers and a SteamVR tracker on the waist, side view') }}
+{{ ps.image(url='/img/vr/slime-skeleton-1.png', width='327', height='544', thumb_width='300', alt='An image of a SlimeVR skeleton with SlimeVR trackers and a SteamVR tracker on the waist, side view.') }}
-{{ ps.image(url='/img/vr/slime-skeleton-1-1.png', width='327', height='544', thumb_width='300', alt='An image of a SlimeVR skeleton with SlimeVR trackers and a SteamVR tracker on the waist, angled view') }}
+{{ ps.image(url='/img/vr/slime-skeleton-1-1.png', width='327', height='544', thumb_width='300', alt='An image of a SlimeVR skeleton with SlimeVR trackers and a SteamVR tracker on the waist, angled view.') }}
 </div>

 ### SteamVR output